atmacvit/bincrowd/README.md

 ### Pretrained models

 The pretrained models that were used to prepare results for different datasets and networks are given in the following zenodo links.
+The testing demo script for DMCount is provided in the folder [```testing```](testing).

 | Network name | link |
 | ------------ |-----|